 However, do not return to your job before your doctor says you can.
 It is also vital that your doctor knows the position to which you will return and has talked to you about any necessary limitations or restrictions.

 2. Never do an interview with a vocational expert in your home.

 Vocational experts will look for any sign that they can pass on to the insurance company to use against you.
 If you allow them to interview you in your home, they may notice something about you or your family that they can use against you.
 There is absolutely no reason that you need to share anything about your personal life with them.
 In fact, the less they know about your personal life, the better.

 The first choice for a meeting with a vocational expert is in your lawyer’s office.
 You should always have your lawyer present for the interview anyway.
-If that cannot be scheduled, then you should meet the vocational expert in a public place like a coffee shop or library.
+If that cannot be arranged, then you should meet the vocational expert in a public place like a coffee shop or library.

 3. Make sure you insist that any job suggested to you is suitable.

-Just because the vocational counselor is only supposed to recommend jobs that are suitable for you based on medical restrictions and other concerns, they will often not do so.
-They could tell you to just look in the newspaper and apply for any job you see there.
+Although the vocational counselor is only supposed to recommend jobs that are suitable for you based on medical restrictions and other concerns, they will often not do so.
+They could tell you to look in the newspaper and apply for any job you see there.
 This is not okay, and it is another reason why you need to make sure your lawyer is present for a vocational interview.
 A lawyer will soon put a stop to that kind of nonsense.